Wildlander-mod/Support/Docs/EnemyUndead.md

 * Deep Freeze Many of His ice spells can freeze enemies who are susceptible to frost.
 * Mage Armor - Protection spells like Stoneflesh are 2.5 times as strong.

+*Spells Standard*
+* Vampiric Invisibility - he can become invisible for 20 Seconds.
+* Drain Life - Absorb 35 points of health/Magic/Stamina per second from the target.
+Only equipped in the left hand.

+*Possible Additional Spells*
+* Chain Lightning  The caster evokes a lightning bolt that deals 0.5 Stagger, 40 points of shock damage to Health and half to Magicka and hits multiple targets at once if they stand close to each other.
+Shock damage disintegrates targets if their health is low (below 25%)
+* Icy Storm The caster evokes a freezing whirlwind that deals 40 points of frost damage per second to Health and Stamina.
+Targets in the ice storm suffer a 35% slow for 5 seconds.
+* Revenant The caster reanimates a powerful dead body for 60 seconds.
+* Lightning Bolt - The caster evokes a bolt of lightning that deals 25 points of shock damage to Health and half that to Magicka.
+* Ice Spike - A spike of ice that does 30 points of frost damage to Health and Stamina.
+* Reanimate Corpse - The caster reanimates a dead body for 60 seconds.
+* Raise Zombie - The caster reanimates a dead body for 60 seconds.
+* Thunderbolt - The caster evokes a thunderbolt that deals a 0.25 stagger, 65 points of shock damage to Health and half that to Magicka.
+Shock damage disintegrates targets if their health is low (below 20%)

 ### **Ebony**